dezzare/maze-solver/README.md

 # maze-solver

-This is my second project in Python.
+This is my second project in Python, and it was base on boot.dev Maze Solver Guide.

-The objective is create a Maze and automactily solve it.
+The objective is create a visual representation of a Maze and automactily solve it.

 To run this project you will need tk lib.
 You can check if you have it with the command: python -m tkinter